simvue-io/docs/docs/tutorial/tracking-and-monitoring.md

             }, step=count)
             time.sleep(1)
 ```
-Rerunning the script should now allow you to see your computer's CPU and RAM usage over time as it runs the script in the `Resources` tab in the UI.
+Rerunning the script should now allow you to see your computer's CPU and RAM usage over time in the `Resources` tab in the UI.
 Note that the CPU metric is measured in percentage usage, while the memory usage metric is measured in Megabytes.

 ## Events
 ### Logging